- HOME

 The stack you already have

-Catalyst CloudScale gives you the below storage services, each built for a different kind of data:
+Catalyst CloudScale gives you the following storage services, each built for a different kind of data:

 - Data Store: Classic, structured, and great for anything relational (like users, transactions, and config tables)

-- NoSQL: The “throw it in and query later” store for JSON, payloads, logs, session and unstructured data.
+- NoSQL: The “throw it in and query later” store for JSON, payloads, logs, sessions, and unstructured data.

 - Stratus: File and object storage; PDFs, media, attachments, and dumps (the stuff you usually toss into S3)

-- Ticket data (status, IDs, and contact info) goes into Data Store.
+- Ticket data (status, IDs, and contact info) goes into the Data Store.

 - Chat transcripts and event payloads go into NoSQL.